The Banana Splits Movie: Plot

-Harley Williams is a huge fan of The Banana Splits, a successful children's television series featuring four animatronic characters —Fleegle the Beagle, Bingo the Orangutan, Drooper the Lion, and Snorky the Elephant— along with their human co-star Stevie.
-As a surprise birthday present, his parents Beth and Mitch take him with his step-brother Austin and his classmate Zoe to a live taping of the show at Taft Studios.
-Upon arrival, the family meet several audience and staff members, including show hostess Paige and her assistant Doug, fan couple Thadd and Poppy, aspiring young performer Parker with her father Jonathan, and security guard Sal.
+Harley Williams is a huge fan of The Banana Splits, a successful children's television series that features four animatronic characters—Fleegle, Bingo, Drooper, and Snorky—with their human co-star Stevie.
+As a surprise birthday present, his parents Beth and Mitch take him, his half-brother Austin and his classmate Zoe to a live taping of the series at Taft Studios.
+Upon arrival, the family meet several audience and staff members, including the show's host Paige and her assistant Doug, fan couple Thadd and Poppy Glarady, aspiring young performer Parker and her father Jonathan, and security guard Sal.

-As the taping is getting ready, the studio's new vice president of programming, Andy, informs show's producer Rebecca that he is cancelling the show after the recording as it does not go with his network's vision.
-The Banana Splits' new software updates malfunction after Drooper overhears this through a drunken Stevie, with Bingo and Snorky kidnapping Andy while Drooper kills Stevie by thrusting a prop lollipop down his throat.
-Outside, Beth learns that Mitch has been cheating on her with another woman.
-When she returns to the studio, Mitch finds Sal's decapitated corpse and is then chased and run over by Snorky.
+As the tape is being prepped, Taft's new vice president of programming, Andy Viktorson, informs the show's producer Rebecca Rayson that he is cancelling the series after the recording as it does not go with his network's vision.
+When Drooper overhears this through a drunken Stevie, the Banana Splits' new software updates malfunction, as Bingo kidnaps Andy while Drooper kills Stevie by thrusting a prop lollipop down his throat.
+Outside the studio, Beth learns that Mitch has been cheating on her with another woman.
+When she returns inside, Mitch finds Sal's decapitated corpse and is then chased and run over by Snorky.

-Meanwhile, Poppy accepts Thadd's marriage proposal while live streaming the backstage before Fleegle arrives and murders Thadd by performing a "magic trick" on him (sawing him in half).
-Fleegle leaves Poppy after he hears Harley and Zoe looking for Snorky, taking them to the workshop.
-He traps them with Parker, who Bingo kidnapped while Drooper burnt Jonathan's face as they were searching Andy for an audition.
-The remaining survivors learn about the Banana Splits' carnage after finding a seriously-injured Jonathan.
-Paige finds all phones disconnected and the confiscated cell phones destroyed while Beth manages to subdue Bingo before she and Austin find Poppy and convince her to join them.
+While live streaming the backstage, Poppy accepts Thadd's marriage proposal, but Fleegle appears and kills Thadd by sawing him in half as part of a magic show.
+Fleegle is about to attack a tearful Poppy when he hears Harley and Zoe looking for Snorky, and takes them to the workshop as Poppy mourns Thadd's death.
+He traps them with Parker, who was kidnapped by Bingo when Drooper burned Jonathan's face as they were searching for Andy for an audition.
+The remaining survivors learn about the Banana Splits' carnage after they find a seriously injured Jonathan.
+Paige finds all phones disconnected or destroyed, while Beth manages to subdue Bingo before she and Austin find Poppy and convince her to join the group.